 Further, the brand’s signature Assegai-shaped hour and minute hands are crafted in darkened 18K white gold and fully polished, providing a stark contrast against the bright white dial and enhancing legibility.

-According to a company representative in producing the hands, “Laurent contacted a couple Swiss hands makers as he didn’t want the standard industry hands which are all made by bending a flat hand with a diamond file and giving it shape.
+According to a company representative in producing the hands, “Laurent contacted a couple of Swiss hands makers as he didn’t want the standard industry hands which are largely made by bending a flat hand with a diamond file and giving it shape.
 He wanted a three-dimensional hand that was soft, unique, and elegant.
 He was originally turned down as not one company had the know-how or the technology to achieve his target.
 In 2009-2010 as business was not so great one of these hands makers brought back from retirement a master craftsman to achieve what is probably today the most complex hands in the industry.”